- Chronic Care

 Quit Smoking Hotlines

-Quit smoking hotlines can provide information and help you find resources in your area.
+Quit smoking hotlines like 1-800-QUIT-NOW can provide information and help you find resources in your area.

 Behavioral Therapy

-Behavioral therapy can help you identify the triggers that cause you to smoke and develop strategies to avoid them.
+Cognitive behavioral therapy (CBT) can help you identify the triggers that cause you to smoke and develop strategies to avoid them.

 Smoking Cessation Medications

-Bupropion (Zyban) - Bupropion is an antidepressant that can help reduce withdrawal symptoms and cravings.
+-Bupropion (Zyban) - Bupropion is an antidepressant that can help reduce cravings and withdrawal symptoms

-Varenicline (Chantix) - Varenicline is a prescription medication that blocks the effects of nicotine in the brain.
+-Varenicline (Chantix) - Varenicline is a prescription medication that blocks the effects of nicotine in the brain and decreases tobacco cravings.

-Nicotine Replacement Therapy (NRT) - NRT products, such as patches, gum, and lozenges, can help reduce withdrawal symptoms and cravings.
+-Nicotine Replacement Therapy (NRT) - NRT products, such as patches, gum, and lozenges, can help reduce withdrawal symptoms and cravings.
+They may be used in combination with other medications like bupropion or varenicline safely.

 How to quit smoking

-Ridding the habit to smoke isn't as simple as deciding to quit.
+Kicking your smoking habit isn't as simple as deciding to quit.
 It takes time, effort, and planning.
 Here are a few tips to help you quit smoking:

 Set a Quit Date